Arturo Frondizi: Relations with the United States and Cuba

-Of the four possible mediators, Arturo Frondizi argued in favor of Argentina, due to its balance in foreign policy (Brazil and Mexico were closer to third-partyism) and due to the lack of a deep internal contradiction (Chile had a conservative government with opposition communist).
-In the first polls, both John Kennedy and the Cubans were willing to accept that basis for the talks: Frondizi came very close to achieving a great diplomatic solution, but did not take into account the inconveniences he would encounter on his home front.
+Frondizi continued his efforts to negotiate an entente between the U.S. and Cuba.
 Preliminary talks were held at the Cuban Embassy in Buenos Aires.
-Someone who did not belong to the diplomatic service, but who was linked to the Frondizi team, contacted Ernesto Guevara at that time (1961) and let the Argentine president know that the Cuban minister accepted his mediation to try to find a negotiated solution.
+Someone who did not belong to the diplomatic service, but who was linked to the Frondizi team, contacted Ernesto Guevara in 1961 and let the Argentine president know that the Cuban minister accepted his mediation to try to find a negotiated solution.
 At the same time, some Argentines such as Horacio Rodriguez Larreta (father) met with Guevara in Punta del Este and participated in the famous meeting he held with Richard Goodwin, an advisor to President Kennedy.
 After that conference, Guevara let Frondizi know that he was interested in talking with him.